vatpac-technology/sops/docs/controller-skills/airwork.md

 Ensure you maintain separation assurance with other aircraft in the area.
 There is nothing wrong with assigning an interim level, holding them at a particular level, or vectoring them away from their intended area of operation, in order to facilitate the movements of other traffic.

+#### Broadcasts
+Throughout the Parachute operations, you can expect the PJE aircraft to make multiple broadcasts on your frequency to traffic in the area.
+Unless the aircraft addresses you directly (eg *"Sydney Departures and traffic in the Wollongong area"*), there is no need to respond to these traffic broadcasts

+!!! example
+    **DJV**: "Traffic in the Wollongong city area, DJV is a Caravan, 5 minutes to Parachute drop from flight levels overhead Flagstaff Point, expect 6 canopies, Traffic Wollongong city area"

 #### Drop and Descent
 !!! example
     **DJV**: "DJV, Broadcasts complete, Request Drop and Descent"

-You are required to separate all aircraft from a **2nm Radius** of the Drop Zone, once a drop clearance has been given.
+You are required to separate all aircraft from a **2nm Radius** of the Drop Zone (ie, the appropriate radar standard, 3nm for TCU, 5nm for Enroute, **Plus** 2nm Radius of the Drop Zone), once a drop clearance has been given.
 This is because you are no longer just separating from the aircraft, but the Parachutes themselves as well.
 Your responsibility for separating from the Parachutes terminates once the pilot reports the chutes are OCTA.

 Once again, when giving drop and descent clearance, consider giving an interim level, or a heading, if required for separation.

 !!! example
-    **SDS**: "DJV, Cleared to Drop and leave controlled airspace descending tracking DCT YSHL, No Reported IFR Traffic.
+    **SDS**: "DJV, Cleared to Drop and leave controlled airspace descending, not below the chutes, tracking DCT YSHL, No Reported IFR Traffic.
 Report chutes OCTA."
-    **DJV**: "Cleared to Drop and leave controlled airspace descending tracking DCT YSHL, Wilco, DJV."
+    **DJV**: "Cleared to Drop and leave controlled airspace descending, not below the chutes, tracking DCT YSHL, Wilco, DJV."

 !!! note
-    Do not change the CFL to *"000"*.
-Leave the CFL as the original drop level, as you must separate from that level downwards (in CTA) until the chutes have been reported as OCTA.
-Write *"DROP (Cleaded Level)"* in the label to signify this.
-For example, an instruction of *"Cleared to Drop and descend to A090"* would be entered in to the label as *"DROP 090"*. *"Cleared to Drop and leave controlled airspace descending"* would be entered in to the label as *"DROP 000"*
+    *"Not below the chutes"* is so that you can separate from the last level vacated by the aircraft.
+If you do not instruct the aircraft to descend not below the chutes, then you would need to separate all the way from the drop height (in this case, F140) until the chutes are reported as OCTA.

 !!! example
     **DJV**: "DJV, Chutes and aircraft OCTA."
-    **SDS**: "DJV, Frequency change approved"
+    **SDS**: "DJV, Identification terminated, Frequency change approved"
     **DJV**: "DJV"

+!!! note
+    "Frequency change approved" is given in this instance, as DJV is now a VFR aircraft in Class G airspace.
+DO NOT approve a frequency change to any PJE aircraft in Class E airspace, or any IFR PJE aircraft.

 #### IFR Operations
 Most procedures are the same for IFR aircraft, just remember that the situation changes when Class E airspace is involved, as it is now Controlled, and you must separate other IFR aircraft from the PJE aircraft and the chutes inside Class E airspace.
+As a controller, remember that you need to hold SARWATCH over the IFR aircraft in all Classes of airspace, until they cancel their SARWATCH or downgrade VFR.

 #### OCTA Operations
 VFR PJE aircraft operating wholly within Class G or Class E airspace are still required to make broadcasts on frequency, and they are entitled to a traffic statement for Drop and Descent.